digitaltolkien/arda/README.md

 See `test.rst` for an example.

-Secondly, a syllabification library for breaking Elvish words into syllables and calculating where the stress should go.
+Secondly, a pronunciation library capable of converting Elvish words into IPA and syllabifying them with a stress marker.

 See `pron_test.rst` for an example.

 ## Development

-Install the dev dependencies in `Pipfile`.
+Install the dev dependencies in `requirements-dev.txt`.

 Then run `test.sh` to test or `lint.sh` to lint.